 22200/32200.
 Human Rights in Africa.
 This course examines the state and practice of human rights in Africa.
-It reviews efforts aimed at the promotion and protection of human rights on the continent, in the context of colonialism, apartheid and the authoritarianism of the post-colonial African State.
+It reviews efforts aimed at the promotion and protection of human rights on the continent, in the context of colonialism, apartheid, and the authoritarianism of the post-colonial African State.
 It aims to develop awareness of the varying context of human rights violations in Africa, as well as efforts to promote human rights.
-Topics include human rights and armed conflict in Africa; the role of the African Charter on Human and Peoples' Rights; human rights and democracy; the new NEPAD initiative and prospects for greater human rights protection; economic, social and cultural rights and cultural challenges to human rights in Africa; human rights of women, children and other vulnerable groups.
-This course will situate Africa in the international human rights movement and enhance understanding of human rights laws, policies, and practices.
+Topics include human rights and armed conflict in Africa; the role of the African Charter on Human and Peoples' Rights; human rights and democracy; the new NEPAD initiative and prospects for greater human rights in Africa; and human rights of women, children, and other vulnerable groups.
+This course situates Africa in the international human rights movement and enhances understanding of human rights laws, policies, and practices.
 B. Akinrinade.
 Winter.